The Decline of Local Public Services:

 A Call to Arms:

+This is a problem that we must address through action.
 To improve public services, we must strengthen the public purse of the local councils, so that they can invest in what matters to the local community.
 We must emphasise the importance of local business creation and strive for community cohesion and cooperation between local businesses and local consumers.
 This will encourage the creation of commerce hubs in the local area where local business owners benefit from increased consumer participation in the local economy.
 This is easier said than done, though; for there to be increased local commerce; there must be increased incentives for consumers to change their habits.
 This is where we believe we have created a solution that helps to slow down the money leaving our local economies.

-THE GETS Solution:
+The GETS Solution:

-GETS (Grassroots Economic Trade Solutions) and we are excited to bring our unique digital toolbox for businesses and consumers to the market; we call it “getslocal”.
+We are GETS (Grassroots Economic Trade Solutions) and we are excited to bring our unique digital toolbox for businesses and consumers to the market; we call it “getslocal”.
 This toolbox contains a great armoury of different business tools for local businesses to use to their advantage.
 Still, first and foremost, it is a digital hub where you can market your business on GETS Trade a B2B market and GETS Rewards a B2C Market for free or where you can create a tailored loyalty programme to suit your business's needs.
 We provide the arena for you to stake your claim for custom in the local community, and you do the rest; we are here to help all the way, but this journey is yours to craft.
 We encourage you to get employees involved in your store management and marketing on the platform; this platform can go as far as you are willing to take it.

 The Great Call of the Footfallers

-increased footfall in the high streets of our local towns around the country, concurrent with this increased local consumer spending.
+GETS long-term ambition is to see increased footfall in the high streets of our local towns around the country, concurrent with this increased local consumer spending.
 This higher local spending translates into increased tax receipts for local councils, an increase in local tax receipts would completely transform the investment landscape for that local area.
 Councils could invest more to improve local services and infrastructure with the confidence that local economies showed signs of sustainable growth.
 This is a fundamental analogy to use, but it touches on the vital point that consumers must invest in their local economy to improve public services.
 The health of the two is intertwined.